-How to remove dead skin from the face?
+How to remove dead skin from face?
 Dead skin cells shed in a way that follows a normal shedding process.
-In this article, you will learn about the different ways of exfoliating facial skin to remove dead skin from the face.
+In this article, you will learn about how to exfoliate facial skin to remove dead skin from the face.

+Dead skin results from a lack of moisture, leading to dry skin.
 None of us likes the appearance of dead skin!
 While it is not a serious problem, it may be a matter of concern for some of us.
-The key to getting rid of dull and dead skin is regular exfoliation.
+Regular exfoliation is the key to getting rid of dull and dead skin on the face.
 Continue to read to find out more.

 Removing dead skin from the face through exfoliation is necessary, irrespective of skin type.
-So, how to get the dead skin off the face?
+So, how do you get the dead skin off the face?
 Exfoliation helps keep your skin soft and unclog the pores, thus reducing the risk of blackheads, whiteheads, and acne vulgaris.
-Exfoliation helps you get rid of the dead skin on the face from the upper layer of the skin rapidly.
+Exfoliation helps you rapidly remove dead skin from face from the upper layer of the skin.
+With exfoliation, one can also remove dead skin from feet.
 However, people must be careful while using an exfoliant, as these exfoliators can easily damage or irritate the skin.

 How to Exfoliate Your Skin

-If someone chooses to exfoliate their face, there are some steps you should take:
+If someone chooses to exfoliate their face, there are some steps you should follow:

 -

-Use gentle procedures specifically for your facial skin
+- Use gentle procedures specifically for your facial skin.
+Add mild dead skin cleanser or scrub to your skincare routine.

-Make sure you begin exfoliating a clean skin
+- Make sure you begin exfoliating clean skin

 There Are Two Types Of Exfoliations: